What is a Food Bank?

 Who is eligible to get food from their neighbourhood food bank?

 Anyone in need living in Mississauga is welcome to visit their neighbourhood food bank.
 Clients will be asked to provide proof that they are residents of Mississauga.
 This includes providing identification with their name and mailing addresses for all adults in the family.
-If you have children, you will be asked to provide proof of identification (name and birth date) such as a birth certificate, passport etc. You will also be asked for proof of monthly income, (pay slips, Child Tax Credit, etc.), a rent receipt, lease agreement, or mortgage statement in order for us to complete a needs and eligibility assessment.
+If you have children, you will be asked to provide proof of identification (name and birth date) such as a birth certificate, passport etc.

 How does The Mississauga Food Bank get its food?